 I like that ProtonVPN only uses physical servers — these provide better security than virtual servers (which aren’t located in the same country whose IP address you get).
 ProtonVPN also uses shared IP addresses.
 This is good because you share the same IP address with many other users, which helps provide extra anonymity.
 If you’re looking for a dedicated IP address, you need to look elsewhere, as ProtonVPN doesn’t have them — PrivateVPN offers them for free and CyberGhost VPN and Private Internet Access offer them for an additional cost.

 I really like ProtonVPN’s Plus servers that are designed for accessing streaming sites.
 I rarely had a problem streaming content on my favorite sites while I was connected to a Plus server (ProtonVPN’s free servers don’t support streaming, so you’ll need to upgrade to the premium plan to get access to the Plus servers).
 If you want to torrent, ProtonVPN has dedicated P2P servers located in 16+ countries.

 You can use any one of Proton’s 60+ servers as an exit server while enabling Secure Core servers, and ProtonVPN will connect you to the Tor network with one click on its Tor Over VPN servers in the US, France, Germany, Iceland, Sweden, Switzerland, and Hong Kong.

-Overall, ProtonVPN has a good network of physical servers, and it has dedicated servers for streaming, torrenting, and connecting to the Tor network.
+Overall, ProtonVPN has a good network of physical servers, it displays the server ping, and it has servers for streaming, torrenting, and connecting to the Tor network.